Bernie Sanders projected to win, decline Vermont Democratic nomination for third Senate term

 Vermont Sen. Bernie Sanders was projected to easily win the Democratic nomination for a third term Tuesday – though Sanders was expected to decline the nomination and run as an independent in November’s general election.

-With 11 percent of precincts reporting, the democratic socialist Sanders had received 94 percent of the vote compared to six percent for self-described Democratic activist Folasade Adeluola.
+With 52 percent of precincts reporting, the democratic socialist Sanders had received 95 percent of the vote compared to five percent for self-described Democratic activist Folasade Adeluola.
 Sanders, who received 65 percent and 71 percent of the vote in his first two Senate election victories, is a heavy favorite to win re-election.

 Under Vermont law, Sanders cannot appear on the November ballot as both a Democrat and an independent.
 In his previous U.S. Senate races, in 2012 and 2006, he declined the Democratic nomination but accepted the formal endorsement of the state's Democratic Party.